esper-io/dev-docs/docs/home/release-notes/general/devrel-86.md

 -   We have resolved a bug with the Device Provisioner tool that was causing an interruption during provisioning.

-We’re excited to launch DevRel 86 today, and the Esper team is hard at work on DevRel 87, which is currently scheduled to launch in June 2022.
+We’re excited to launch DevRel 86 today, and the Esper team is hard at work on DevRel 87, which is currently scheduled to launch in July 2022.
 Please [reach out](https://support.esper.io/s/) to share your thoughts on how Esper can improve future releases.